cortesi/tenx/README.md

 - AI-assisted code editing and generation
 - Session-based workflow for organized development
-- Preflight validation to ensure the project is consistent before prompting
+- Preflight checks to ensure the project is consistent before prompting
-- Post-patch validation of AI changes, with automated retry on failure
+- Post-patch checks, with automated model feedback and retry on failure
-- Auto-formatting of AI changes
 - Undo, retry and re-edit steps in the session
-- First-class Rust support
+- First-class support for Rust
     - Pre and post-patch validation with `cargo check` and `cargo test`
     - Formatting with `cargo fmt`
     - Include documentation for any crate (local or from crates.io)